jarviscanada/jarvis_data_eng_MuhammadrubeelSaleem/README.md

 # Muhammad Rubeel Saleem .
 Jarvis Consulting

-I?m Muhammad Rubeel Saleem, a Computer Science graduate with a Minor in Project Management from the University of Guelph.
+I'm Muhammad Rubeel Saleem, a Computer Science graduate with a Minor in Project Management from the University of Guelph.
 Throughout my studies and internships at TD Bank and OSBIE, I?ve built hands-on experience in data engineering, analytics, and process automation developing ETL pipelines, Power BI dashboards, and AI-powered solutions that drive real business impact.
 What excites me most about the software industry is its ability to turn raw data into insight and innovation.
 I?m deeply passionate about designing scalable, data-driven systems and consulting on solutions that bridge technology with business transformation.

 ## Skills